Thyme

 Seasonality

-Late spring through early autumn (May-September)
+Late spring through summer (May-August)

 Best Months